AdobeDocs/commerce-frontend-core/src/pages/guide/css/preprocess.md

 ##### Debugging using the static view files deployment tool

-Once you save your changes, run the following command from your `<Magento_root>` directory:
+Once you save your changes, run the following command from your `<root>` directory:

 ```bash
 bin/magento setup:static-content:deploy